Clear to Close On Mortgage And Timeline From Application To CTC

 Documents Reviewed By Mortgage Underwriter Prior To CTC

-The following documents will be thoroughly reviewed by the mortgage underwriter prior to issuance of a CTC:
+The following documents will be thoroughly reviewed by the mortgage underwriter prior to the issuance of a CTC.

 - Updated bank statement

 - Paycheck stubs

 - The final verification of employment has been confirmed.

 - Some mortgage lenders have a quality control department that every mortgage application needs to go through prior to a clear to close can be issued.

 - The quality control department has a quality control mortgage loan underwriter who will review the original mortgage underwriter’s work